 The 5th Cornerstone Directors’ Meeting was held on 7th November.
 It wasn’t clear if Paul wanted to have directors or not, our advice and suggestions seem to cut across his own plans, but he’s in difficulties and could do with help and advice.
 We decided he needs to be clear about his wishes.

-We drove down to Broadstone to Visit Donna’s Mum and Dad just before New Year’s Eve and Paul and Justine who were also there a the time.
+We drove down to Broadstone to Visit Donna’s Mum and Dad just before New Year’s Eve and Paul and Justine who were also there at the time.
 It was good to see Paul again, he’s always been one of my favourite people.

 An extra Unilever Portal page was needed for Colworth, so I was working on that, but also I’d been tasked with managing the spreadsheets involved with the costs of Colworth mobile phone calls and that was proving much more difficult.
 Not only was I unfamiliar with Microsoft Excel, but the systems for charging departments were not easy either.